 Real estate agents can be both listing agents and buyer’s agents, but typically not for the same real estate transaction.
 Real estate agents walk their clients through the entire home buying or selling process, providing valuable knowledge and information at each step.

 Real estate agents are typically compensated by commission, which is a percentage of a property’s purchase price, otherwise known as REALTOR® fees.

 What Real Estate Agents Do

-Real estate agents act in the best interest of their clients, whether they are a listing agent or a buyer’s agent.
+Real estate agents and brokerage companies act in the best interest of their clients, whether they are a listing agent or a buyer’s agent.
 Both act as a liaison between the parties, including during offers and counteroffers.
 They’re available to answer any questions that may arise during the process.
 Real estate agents on both sides also:

 - Walk their client through any necessary paperwork

 - Communicate with their client and other parties involved

 - Provide information on the home inspection process

 - Continue to support their client through the closing process